aardk/sfxc_workshop_2025/sfxc-basic-tutorial.md

 When no setup station is defined, SFXC will select the first station in the `stations` list as setup station, which is Cm in this case.

 In this case, of course, Cm and De only observed half the total bandwidth of the other stations.
 So it would make sense to select e.g. Ef as the setup station to correlate all available data.
 However, this is not the only reason.
-When correlating a wide band agains a collection narrow bands, the correlator will correlate each wider band agains a single narrow band.
-So in this case each 64 MHz is correlated agains one 32 MHz band, the remaining 50% of the band is filled with zeros.
+When correlating a wider band against a number of bands with that have a smaller bandwidth, the correlator will correlate each wider band against a single narrow band.
+So in this case each 64 MHz is correlated against one 32 MHz band, the remaining 50% of the band will be filled with zeros.

-Therefore we should, in almost all cases, select the station with the most narrow bandwidth as the setup statiom, in this case we use Ef
+Therefore we should, in almost all cases, select the station with the most narrow bandwidth as the setup station, in this case we use Ef
 ```bash
 generate_jobs.py n24l2.vix -a 4,5 -n 2 -s Cm,De,Ef,Hh -C -c 1024 -i 2 -S Ef
 ```